linode/docs/docs/guides/platform/manager/members-linode-com-migration/index.md

 1. In [Cloud Manager](https://cloud.linode.com), select **Linodes** from the navigation menu, then select the Linode for which you'd like to find the IP Address.

-1. Under IP Addresses, select the top IPv4 address.
+1. Under *IP Addresses*, select the top IPv4 address.
 This is the IP address that you can use with the new forward DNS.

 #### Finding a NodeBalancer's IP Address